Very general monomial valuations of $\mathbb{P}^2$ and a Nagata type conjecture: Introduction

 \section{Introduction}

+The main purpose of this work is to formulate an analogue of Nagata's conjecture which makes sense for real values $t\ge 1$ of the number of points blown up instead of integral ones.
+Using quasi-monomial valuations of the plane we construct a function $\hat\mu:[1,\infty) \rightarrow \R$, such that if $\hat\mu(t)=\sqrt{t}$ for all integers $t\ge 9$ then Nagata's conjecture is true.
+Moreover we show that $\hat\mu$ is a continuous function and we propose a conjecture that asserts the equality $\hat\mu(t)=\sqrt{t}$ for $t\geq 8+1/36$ (Conjecture \ref{mainconj}).
+This fits well with the expected behavior of linear systems on blow-ups of $\P^2$, as it would follow from a stronger open conjecture by G.~M.~Greuel, C.~Lossen and E.~Shustin.
+On the other hand, the behavior of the function $\hat\mu$ in the range $7+1/9\leq t\leq 8+1/36$ is somewhat mysterious.

+By continuity, it suffices to verify the conjecture at \emph{rational square} values of $t$, which boils down to verifying nefness of appropriate divisor classes with selfintersection zero.
+Thus Nagata's conjecture is reduced to proving a statement of a kind which has shown to be tractable, see \cite{CHMR}, \cite{Bir}.
+These selfintersection zero classes live on blow-up configurations that have not been known earlier to shed light on the original conjecture for ten or more points.

+Going further down this road we discuss the value of $\hat\mu$ at many non-integral cases and compute it in a wide range including all $t\le 7+1/9$.
+As a tool and also as a result of independent interest, we describe the Mori cone of the related blown up surfaces whenever they are anticanonical.

-Ever since Zariski's pioneering work, valuations have been considered to be natural generalizations of points.
-However, in the context of linear systems defined by multiple base points on projective varieties, positivity, and Seshadri constants, this point of view seems to have been explored explicitly only recently.
+In our approach valuations are considered as a generalization of points, a natural step taken in many situations ever since Zariski's pioneering work.
+In the context of linear systems defined by multiple base points on projective varieties, positivity, and Seshadri constants, it is a point of view which seems to have been explored explicitly only recently.
 In \cite{DKMS} and \cite{BKMS}, S. Boucksom, M. Dumnicki, A. K\"uronya, C. Maclean, and T. Szemberg introduced the constant $a_{\max}$ of a valuation (here denoted $\hat\mu$), analogous to the $s$-invariant introduced by L.~Ein, S.~D.~Cutkosky and R.~Lazarsfeld in \cite{CEL01} for ideals (see also \cite[5.4]{PAG}).
 For a valuation $v$ centered at the origin of $\A^2=\Spec \C[x,y]$, one has by definition

 All such invariants encode essentially the same information as the Seshadri constant does in the case of points and, as is the case for Seshadri constants, they turn out to be extremely hard to compute.